RickStrahl/json.date-extensions/readme.md

 #JSON Parser Date Extensions
 ####Date parsing extensions for the JavaScript JSON parser to provide real JavaScript dates from JSON.parse()####

-This small library provides a few JavaScript extensions for automatically parsing JSON date strings to real JavaScript dates, either on individual date values or in nested date values in object trees.
+This small JavaScript library provides for automatically parsing JSON date strings to real JavaScript dates as part of regular JSON parsing.
+You can parse either individual date values or complex objects containing dates and have them automatically turned into dates, unlike the defaule JSON parser behavior of parsing to ISO date strings.

 You can either manually apply the date parsing or replace the JSON parser for the current global scope to force *all* JSON operations to parse dates automatically.

 This library provides:

 * **JSON.dateParser()**<br/>
-  Extension that can be used with JSON.parse() to parse dates with explicit calls to JSON.parse.
+  JSON parser extension that can be used with JSON.parse() to parse dates with explicit calls to JSON.parse().

-* **JSON.parseWithDates()**<br/>
+* **JSON.parseWithDate()**<br/>
   Function to provide a wrapper function that behaves like JSON.parse() but parses dates.